alfahim-fuyad/nl2sql-366/README.md

 ## Getting Started

-### 1. Install Dependencies
+### 1. Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

-### 2. Train the Intent Model
+### 2. Train the intent model

 ```bash
 python3 models/train_intent.py
 ```

-The pre-trained `.pkl` files are already included, so this step is only needed if you want to retrain the model on updated data.
+The pre-trained `.pkl` files are already included, so this step is only needed if you want to retrain on updated data.

-### 3. Run the Web App
+### 3. Run the web app

 ```bash
 python3 app.py